Council owned land and premises FAQ

 4. the purchaser has a particular interest in purchasing the land or a particular association with the land and open marketing may cause undue hardship or unrest for that particular purchaser; or

 5. The sale of the land to a party other than that particular individual would substantially and detrimentally affect the individual.
-Should you require any further information at this stage please contact us.
+Should you require any further information at this stage please contact our Estates team.